ethyca/fidesops/docs/fidesops/docs/guides/saas_postprocessors.md

                 identity: email
 ```

-Note: Order matters as its defined in the config.
+Note: Order matters as it's defined in the config.
 In the above example, unwrap will be run first, then the output of unwrap will be used in the filter strategy.

 ## Supported Strategies